titanknis/Nixos-Installation-Guide/README.md

 ## Installation

-Now that your UEFI setup is configured, it’s time to boot the installation media.
-On my HP machine, press `F9` during boot to open the boot menu and select the USB device as the one to boot from.
-This process may vary from machine to machine.
+With your UEFI setup complete, it's time to boot from the installation media.
+On HP machines, press `F9` during startup to access the boot menu and select the USB device.
+Note that this process may vary depending on your hardware.

 ---